When you use the Platform to import a dataset, you become its owner.

 Of course, this means that a received permission in your Platform is a sent permission in your collaborator's Platform - and vice versa.

 When you create a permission, you define how the recipient can use your dataset.
 You will be presented with a series of decisions with many different permutations.
 For insight and activation datasets, these decisions are slightly different.
-Please see the permissions overview article for more information.
+Please see the permissions overview and example permissions articles for more information.